Information You Need Before You Apply

 Classifying Your Separation

-When you apply, you will be asked the reason for your separation.
-This means the reason you are no longer working for that employer.
+When you apply, you will be asked the reason for your separation; this is the reason you are no longer working for that employer.
 There are several options.
 Generally, separations are in one of three categories:

 The UIA will compare your response to this question to your employer’s response when determining your eligibility for benefits.